Anonymous Fund

 Steve Nadler, Director of the Institute for Research in the Humanities

-Christopher Walker, Director of the Division of the Arts
+Christopher Walker, Special Advisor to the Provost on the Arts